Carolina Football Practice Report

 In his third season with the Garnet & Black, Spurrier's squad raced out to a 6-1 record and moved as high as No. 6 in the BCS rankings, before finishing the campaign with a 6-6 record.
 With 21 wins, he set the Carolina record for coaching victories after three seasons at the helm.

-The 2012 season was another success, as the Gamecocks rolled up a school-record 11 wins for the second-straight season and logged double-digits in wins for just the third time in school history, capped off by a 33-28 win over Michigan in the Outback Bowl.
-They defeated four teams that finished among the nation's top-25 in Georgia, Clemson, Vanderbilt and Michigan.
+The 2012 season was another success, as the Gamecocks rolled up 11 wins for the second-straight season and logged double-digits in wins for just the third time in school history, capped off by a 33-28 win over Michigan in the Outback Bowl.
+They defeated four teams that finished among the nation's top 25 in Georgia, Clemson, Vanderbilt and Michigan.
 The Gamecocks defeated in-state rival Clemson for a fourth-straight year, the first time that had been accomplished since the 1950s.
-Over the past three seasons, the Gamecocks are 11-1 against their top rivals, Georgia, Florida, Tennessee and Clemson.
+It's No. 8/7 final ranking was the best in school history at that time.